For Trevor

 I left my body to come and see

-a stranger rose and went by instead, kicking up up leaves
+a stranger rose and went by instead, kicking up leaves

 and each mid-October your going nudges the ribs